Department of Family Medicine

 After his residency at MUSC and private practice in rural Virginia, Dr. Hainer returned to MUSC as a faculty member from 1980-1985.
 Between 1985 and 1988, he served as residency program director at East Carolina University before again returning in 1988 to MUSC.
-Dr. Hainer has served as Interim Chair in 2012-2013 and is a Professor of Family Medicine.
+Dr. Hainer served as Interim Chair from 2012-2013 and is a Professor of Family Medicine.
 Dr. Hainer's professional interests include procedural skills and immunization training.

 Dr. Hebbar completed residencies in the United Kingdom in both Internal Medicine and Family Medicine.
 He was in practice until 1994 when he came to the United States.
 Dr. Hebbar joined the residency faculty in 1997 after completing his family medicine residency at MUSC.
 His professional interests include primary care, diabetes and cardiology.